andreyorst/SimpleSnippets.vim/README.md

 some were even slower, and some lacked functions to use in my mappings.

 I like the idea of single key for multiple things, wich is my case is <kbd>Tab</kbd>.
-I use <kbd>Tab</kbd> to scroll through autocompletion popup, provided by Deoplete, to expand snippets, provided by UltiSnips, and to jump between placeholders in the snippet body.
+I use <kbd>Tab</kbd> to scroll through auto completion popup, provided by Deoplete, to expand snippets, provided by UltiSnips, and to jump between placeholders in the snippet body.
 I wasn't able to setup snipMate to such configuration, and it still was not that fast as I needed, and It needs two extra plugins, so I've